What are the most exciting upcoming IPOs 2023 and beyond?

 Epic Games was founded in 1991 by Tim Sweeney, who is the majority equity owner.

-You can now own a portion Epic Games stock via the ARK Venture Fund at Titan (review) or a $500 minimum investment.
+All U.S.-based investors 18+ can now own a portion of Epic Games stock via the ARK Venture Fund, which is available for a $500 minimum investment.

 Read more about the Epic Games IPO.